We Are London's Bird Team

 The Bird-Friendly City campaign is an initiative started by Nature Canada.
 A Bird Friendly City is a city that is creating safer urban environments by focusing on three main aspects: reducing threats to birds, restoring habitat and natural spaces, and educating and mobilizing the public.

-This program will be lead on a local level by a motivated group of people, which currently includes:
+This program is lead on a local level by a motivated group of people who make up the Core Bird Team for London, which currently includes representatives from:

 London Environmental Network

 The Advanced Facility for Avian Research at Western University